 Samples of the first convolutional layer activations after passing in the image on the far left as visualized by the quiver package.
 Each row shows the output for each of the three models.
 We see that each model picks up on similar features in the image.

 This confirms that apparel is quite significant, with the candidate's tie and suit being picked up by each of the models.
 The models do also pick up on some of the edges in facial features as well.
 A close inspection of the layer output shows that the result of model (III) is cleaner than the other two models in picking up these features.

 Given all of these findings, we determine the most robust model is model (III), which was the model that predicted the most 2016 elections correctly as well.

 Earlier, we mentioned we trained on senator data because we were not sure whether other elections had similar relationships between face and winning.
 We tested this hypothesis on the last three presidential elections.
-This is clearly an extremely limited data set, but we find the model predicts only one of the elections correctly.
+This is a limited data set, but we find the model predicts only one of the elections correctly.
 Since presidential elections are so rare, training a model to predict on presidents is a challenge.

 Model (III) predictions on presidential candidates.

 Our models were trained to give a general probability of winning an election.
 We ignore the fact that senator elections, for the most part, are head to head.
 There may be benefits from training models to consider the two candidates running for the election and having the model choose the winner.
 Ultimately, we would want to combine the feature created here with other election metrics including polls.
-This would be another large undertaking to figure out how to reliably combine results, but this may offer orthogonal insights to methods that are currently used to predict election results.
+This would be another significant undertaking to figure out how to reliably aggregate results, but this may offer orthogonal insights to methods that are currently used to predict election results.

 Check out the code for the project here.